Azure/ng-deploy-azure/README.md

 ## Quick-start <a name="quickstart"></a>

-1. Install the Angular CLI (v8.3.0 or greater) and create a new Angular project.
+1. Install the Angular CLI and create a new Angular project.

    ```sh
    npm install -g @angular/cli